Mobile design in app development

 User Interface Design

-Make sure the interface has elements that users are familiar with.
+This is the part where the designer makes sure the app’s interface has elements that users are familiar with.
 The whole point of spending a lot of effort during this process is to anticipate what users might need to do and, then, come up with the easiest way to facilitate these actions.
 Satisfied customers always return, especially when they love interacting with your product.
-Start by knowing your users!
+Start by knowing your users.

 Each properly-designed app abides to a number of principles: